 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 71 course on psychology courses in 2026, ranging from Short Courses to Master's Degree.
+Australia offers 20 course on psychology courses in 2026, ranging from Short Courses to Master's Degree.
 You can study course on psychology fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Graduates may work as Behavioural Support Officers, Case Managers or Health and Wellbeing Consultants, and some pathways can access state-subsidised training or fee-free TAFE places.
+Courses typically take 4 months to 4 years to complete.
+Graduates commonly move into roles such as Behavioural Support Officer, Health Promotion Officer, Mental health case manager, or Mental Health Coordinator across community, health, and education settings.

 Displaying 20 of 20 courses